 Finding the right caterer can be stressful!
 There are thousands of options, so how do you know if you are picking the right one?
 Is it really that important?

 What amazing event doesn’t have amazing food, that’s part of the experience.
 Catering can help deliver beautiful, tasty, and adventurous foods, complimenting your theme, service and adding to the entire aspect of your event.
 So yes I would say it’s quiet important.

 The following are questions to ask yourself before choosing your catering service.

-Are they responsive and interested?
+#1 Are they responsive and interested?

 When you first met with them whether it’s over the phone or in person where they engaging with the conversation and eager to schedule an appointment to discuss in further detail?

 #2 Are they built for your market?

 Online research ahead of time can help you eliminating which service works for your event.
 Things you need to consider is your event size, theme, type of event and who specializes in those areas.

 After some research, you are bound to find a few catering services that fit your market and event type.
 Remember, never lower your expectations for them, but find one that will exceed everything you want.